 With the eyes of ISPs growing ever more suspicious and government monitoring fast becoming something tangible and terrifying, the 'private' part of 'virtual private network has never been more important.
 But hiding your internet traffic inside an encrypted tunnel isn't the only reason you might want to run a free VPN tool on your machine.

 Perhaps you want your network traffic to appear to emanate from elsewhere in the world in order to use region-locked services (presuming you can do so legally).
 Maybe you're looking to access your home network while on the road, or don't trust the security of public Wi-Fi access points.

 1. CyberGhost VPN

 Easy to use and highly customizable, CyberGhost is the best VPN to keep your browsing activity private

 CyberGhost is a free VPN that truly has its users' ideals in mind: the company proudly declares that it doesn't track your activity, and publishes a transparency report to back up its claims.

 You can even use its interface to restrict the amount of data you're passing on to the sites you visit, shutting down tracking cookies, malicious websites, and more.
-If you want your traffic private and protected, this is our number one choice.
+If you want your traffic private and protected, this is our top choice.

 CyberGhost does run a reasonably limited number of servers for its free VPN offering, with selections mainly focused in Europe – at the time of writing, the free version offers no location option for Canada or any servers located in Asia.